solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

     -- Step 2: Granting permission to the identity GRANT CONTROL ON DATABASE:: <SQLPool01> TO <Workspace>;
     ```

+    > **Note**: When using Polybase in your pipelines, it requires CONTROL permission while the COPY activity does not.

 5. Select **Run** from the toolbar menu to execute the SQL command.